LambdaTest/documentation/docs/automation-testing-using-jasmine-with-karma.md

         tunnel: true, // In case karma is running on local machine }   }
 ```
-> **Important Note**: Some Safari & IE browsers don’t support automatic resolution of the URL string “localhost”.
+> **Important Note**: Some Safari & IE browsers don’t support automatic resolution of the URL string "localhost".
 Therefore if you test on URLs like "`http://localhost/`" or "`http://localhost:8080`" etc, you would get an error in these browsers.
-A possible solution is to use "`localhost.lambdatest.com`" or replace the string “localhost” with machine IP address.
+A possible solution is to use "`localhost.lambdatest.com`" or replace the string "localhost" with machine IP address.
 For example, if you wanted to test "`http://localhost/dashboard`" or, and your machine IP is 192.168.2.6 you can instead test on "`http://192.168.2.6/dashboard`" or "`http://localhost.lambdatest.com/dashboard`".

 ## Avoid Timeouts With psuedoActivityInternal
 * * *